cscawley/CoreOS-Provision/README.md

 -

 ##### CoreOS?
 This is a top of the line, cutting edge server operating system.
-CoreOS clustered with Fleet means you can sustain a VPS failure, DDOS attack, and keep your applications containerized and backed up within a Docker registry that will sit in the Azure storage environment genrated in this script.
+CoreOS clustered with Fleet means you can sustain a VPS failure, DDOS attack, and keep your applications containerized and backed up within a Docker registry that will sit in the Azure storage environment generated in this script.

 This repository is Felix's bag of tricks.